piyusharorawork/via/README.md

 # via

-- TODO unit test store first
+## TODO

+- Extract clip from video for a range of frames
+- Convert Frames to video
-- TODO sync video form with store
+- Extract frames of video

-# Transition analyser tool
+# Video analyser tool

-- Input video url and clip info
+- Input video url
-- Set the slider with min and max value (using frameCount)
-- create a transition analyser store

-  - context :
-    - video url
-    - clip info state
+- Input clip info containing
-  - events :
+  - frame count

-    - change frame
+- Preview each frame
-    - submit video info
-      - save it to local storage as well
-      - update the slider max value
-    - load video
-      - load it from local storage
+- Support local storage for saving last session

 - extract specific frame number from video

+# Vs code extension

+- Show clip info
+- Download video from url
+- Upload any file from context menu
+- Extract frame no from video url

 ## PROCESS